 When lawyers come at divorce from different mindsets, it can add a layer of difficulty to getting a divorce resolved.
 This is especially true if one of the lawyers is what’s known as a “scorched earth” lawyer — one who wants to fight at all costs, who favors litigation, who believes that only one side can win in a divorce and seeks victory in the courtroom, no matter what it takes.
-In many cases, the scorched earth lawyer will use a “one-size-fits-all” approach which can lead a couple straight to the courtroom.
+In many cases, the this lawyer will use a “one-size-fits-all” approach which can lead a couple straight to the courtroom.

 If you’re a person who wants to divorce collaboratively, or at least wants to negotiate with your spouse on a settlement to avoid the courtroom, the scorched earth lawyer may be an obstacle to that goal.
 While you can’t pick your spouse’s lawyer for him or her, convincing your spouse to drop a scorched earth lawyer might be the most productive move you can make in getting your divorce to the finish line.